Tauki01/597-Project/README.md

 ---

-## Colab Training
-[NEW!]
-A Colab tutorial is available for running the training process on Google Colab.

----

 ## Acknowledgements
 This implementation is inspired by the original DEff-GAN work and heavily borrows from the **ConSinGAN** implementation.
 Special thanks to the authors for making their code publicly available.